The HistoryAccess.com Interviews:

 A. Oh yes, he’s very posh.
 But we didn’t take it to John Hawkesworth.
 He was hired by the TV studio.
 I took the idea to a producer that I had worked with, John Whitney, a very interesting man.
 I had done a television series with him called “The Informer” and I’d liked him and I thought he was a good producer.

 A. Yes.
 I think it was a very good idea to have John Hawkesworth involved, and also the script editor, Freddie Shaugnessy, also a very posh man, maybe posher than John Hawkesworth.
-It was wonderful that two upstairs people were connected with its creation, and also two downstairs people, Eileen and I. I think the same thing happened with the writers.
+It was wonderful that two upstairs people were connected with two downstairs people, Eileen and I. I think the same thing happened with the writers.
 I think that Jeremy Paul was probably a downstairs person.
 Charlotte Bingham was an upstairs person.
 Rosemary Anne Sisson was middle class.

 A. I was born in London on July 1, 1934.
 I’m 61.
 We had two rooms….(pause)….maybe only one room.
-No kitchen, no bathroom.
+No kitchen.
+No bathroom.
 My parents were very much working class, but not particularly typical.
 My mother was a barmaid, and she had been in service, and my father was a laborer at a press that produced a newspaper.
 He worked nights.

 My mother was quite beautiful, and a very good singer, but had no chance to ever do anything with it.
 Her name is Emma.
 Emma Susannah Nightingale.
 Isn’t that nice?
 My father was a very bright, very odd, very interesting man.
 He was an extremist.
 He was a really left-wing Socialist.
 He believed in health foods, natural foods, long before anybody else did.
 He was an atheist.
 He was everything you could possibly think of that was extreme.
 He was also very funny.
 I think, had he not been working class, had he not gone to work the minute he left school, he might have been a writer.
 He, too, was very musical.
 His name was John Charles Henry Marsh.